Elric of Melniboné: Description

 Elric is described in 1972's Elric of Melniboné:

 It is the colour of a bleached skull, his flesh; and the long hair which flows below his shoulders is milk-white.
 From the tapering, beautiful head stare two slanting eyes, crimson and moody, and from the loose sleeves of his yellow gown emerge two slender hands, also the colour of bone.

-Elric is the last emperor of the stagnating island civilization of Melniboné.
-Physically weak, the anemic Elric must use drugs (special herbs) to maintain his health and vitality.
+Elric is the last emperor of the stagnating island civilisation of Melniboné.
+Physically weak, the anaemic Elric must use drugs (special herbs) to maintain his health and vitality.
 From childhood, he read freely in the immense royal library and learned of the world outside the Dreaming Isle.
 Perhaps due to this in-depth study, unlike other members of his race, Elric has a conscience.
 He witnesses the decadence of his culture, which once ruled the known world, and worries about the rise of the Young Kingdoms populated by humans (Melnibonéans consider themselves separate from humanity), along with the threat they pose to his empire.
 Because of Elric's introspective self-loathing and hatred of Melnibonéan traditions, his subjects find him odd and unfathomable.
 However, his cousin Yyrkoon (next in the line of succession, as Elric has no heirs) interprets this behaviour as weakness and plots Elric's death.
 Complicating matters is Yyrkoon's sister Cymoril, who is deeply in love with Elric; Yyrkoon covets her, and part of his plan for usurpation is to marry Cymoril himself.

 In addition to his skill with herbs, Elric is an accomplished sorcerer and summoner.
-As emperor of Melniboné, Elric is able to call for aid upon the traditional patron of the Melniboné emperors, Arioch, a Lord of Chaos and Duke of Hell.
+As emperor of Melniboné, Elric is able to call upon the traditional patron of the Melniboné emperors, Arioch, a Lord of Chaos and Duke of Hell, for aid.
 From the first story, Elric uses ancient pacts and agreements with not only Arioch, but various other beings—some gods, some demons—to help him accomplish his tasks.

 Elric's discovery of the sword Stormbringer serves as both his greatest asset and disadvantage.
 The sword confers upon Elric strength, health, and fighting prowess, allowing him to do away with his dependence on drugs, but it must be fed by the souls of intelligent beings.
 In the end, the blade takes everyone close to Elric and eventually Elric's own soul as well.
 Most of Moorcock's stories about Elric feature this relationship with Stormbringer, and how it—despite Elric's best intentions—brings doom to everything he holds dear.